ailchau/jekyll-now/_posts/2017-7-15-Project1-MTA.md

 title: Project 1 - MTA Subway Data
 ---

+This week I finished my first project at Metis!

 #### The Project

-This week I finished my first project at Metis.
-Our goal was to help WomenTechWomenYes (WTWY), a fictitious organization, devise a strategy to build public awareness about their organization and mission.
+Our goal for the project was to help WomenTechWomenYes (WTWY), a fictitious organization, devise a strategy to build public awareness about their organization and mission.
 In less than a week, my partner and I explored the New York MTA subway data to make our recommendations of locations to place street teams at entrances to subway stations.

 Keeping in mind that WTWY had limited resources and a tight schedule, we approached this problem by identifying women and individuals in the tech industry because they would most likely be interested in WTWY's mission.
 In the end, we recommended high traffic subway stations located in tech hubs, areas with a high number of tech companies, start ups, and bootcamps.
 We also recommended subway stations in residential areas with higher numbers of women and tech employees (based on census data).